BayesWatch/cooperate/README.rst

 Cooperate does two independent things:

 1. Makes a ``.json`` file containing a list of commands to run experiments.
-2. Loops over the experiments in those ``.json`` files, removing one at a time and running it.
+2. Loops over the experiments in those ``.json`` files, choosing one at a time, prepending "executed" to the command in the json and then running the command.

 Making an experiment schedule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~